lbriais/stacked_config/README.md

         --an_int               Stupid option with integer argument
 ```

-If you run
+If you run:

     $ ./example.rb --verbose

-You would get
+You would get:
 ```
  ## Here is a display of the config sources and contents
 --------------------------------------------------------------------------------